 Transaction revenues primarily include fees we charge to our advisors and their clients for executing certain transactions in brokerage and fee-based advisory accounts.
 Fee revenues primarily include IRA custodian fees, contract and licensing fees and other client account fees.
+We charge separate fees to Hybrid RIAs for technology, clearing, administrative, oversight and custody services which may vary.
 In addition, we host certain advisor conferences that serve as training, education, sales and marketing events, for which we charge a fee for attendance.
-Transaction and fee revenues for the three and six months ended June 30, 2021 increased compared to 2020 primarily due to an increase in IRA custodian fee and technology fee revenues.
+Transaction and fee revenues for the three and nine months ended September 30, 2021 increased compared to 2020 primarily due to an increase in licensing fee, IRA custodian fee, and technology fee revenues.